mahdiyazdani/Hypermarket/docs/installing-woocommerce.md

 ![Installing WooCommerce](img/installing-woocommerce.png)
 ![Installing WooCommerce Notice](img/install-woocommerce-notice.png)

-* After activating Hypermarket theme, you’ll see a notice about installing WooCommerce plugin, to proceed click WooCommerce hyperlink.
+* After activating Hypermarket theme, you’ll see a notice about installing WooCommerce plugin, to proceed click WooCommerce hyperlink.<br/>
 *You will be redirected to plugin installation page*